simutool/.github/profile/README.md

 ![](profile/simutool_system_design.drawio.svg)

 The figure above presents the deployed SaaS architecture during the lifetime the system was used by the end users.
+The system was designed with stateless nodes (application servers/platform layers) separating the storage from the application layer, to be scalable in case traffic increases or higher performance/availability is required.

-The system was designed to be scalable, however we did not need to scale it further than that during its lifetime.
+ however we did not need to scale it further than that during its lifetime.
 However, key nodes have been designed as *stateless/scalable* that can be scaled when needed.
 See the section below for a discussion of one possible scenario to scale the system design.

 Below are the key elements of the system: